April 13, 2022Categories:

-When you first move to Kubernetes and are still figuring out how migrate things, you probably won’t have built out additional abstractions.
+When you first move to Kubernetes and are still figuring out how to migrate things, you probably won’t have built out additional abstractions.
 You will use the raw Kubernetes resource types directly and interact with the cluster via

 kubectl.
 This stage generally won’t last long before moving on to the next stage.

 Very early on you will come across scenarios where you want to have variants of applications running in different environments.
 There are a variety of ways to accomplish this, ranging from custom bash scripts using

 helm.
 Your application developers will still need some familiarity with Kubernetes to be successful at this stage.

 Eventually, as the team and applications grow, creating bespoke definitions for each workload becomes unwieldy.
 To wrangle this complexity you will likely begin stitching together some collection of tools from the CNCF ecosystem to help.

 Much of the work at this stage is selecting the tools that best suit your team’s needs and configuring them to play nicely together.
 This is also the stage where you start to bake more control/opinions into the platform itself and you shape the application developer experience (for better or for worse).

 There are several companies and projects such as backstage, humanitec, and shipa that are attempting to help make rolling an IDP easier.
 It’s worth evaluating these options to see if they will suit your need and/or for inspiration in designing your own.